timor/mfactor/Readme.md

   instruction
 - last call in a word should always be a tailcall instruction (btcall, atcall, stcall), but this is the responsibility of the compiler

+## cross compilation ##

+The host implementation currently contains a bootstrapping ruby loader, which is able to parse simple source files containing only `:`, `SYNTAX:` and `PRIM:` definitions.
+Once these are used to generate a minimal image, other immediate words can be used.
+This usage is typically restricted to operating the parser stack.
+In essence, while creating the image, a parse-time specialized image is used to build the actual image.
+Once the image is built, it can be converted to bytecode form.
+This byte code form can either be compiled to a c array suitable for interpretation, compiled to statically typed c source code (TBD) or executed in ruby, essentially providing a simulator for the VM.

 ## data memory ##
 - The only memory handling available in the kernel is getting the